skylightio/skylight-docs/app/views/skylight/docs/chapters/_30-getting-more-from-skylight.md

 #### Using Named Queries

-In order for Skylight's trace aggregation to work properly, we highly encourage the use of named queries.
-Your query names will be used as endpoint names on your Skylight dashboard, so all similar queries should be grouped together.
+In order for Skylight's trace aggregation to work properly, we highly encourage the use of **named queries**.

+Skylight names your endpoint based on all the queries sent in a single request.
+THis means that all similar queries should be grouped together.
+Additionally, if you send two named queries together (a multiplexed query), your endpoint name will be a combination of those two query names.
+You can learn more about how this works in our <%= link_to "blog post", "https://blog.skylight.io/announcing-skylight-for-graphql/" %>.

 Anonymous queries will also be tracked, but instrumentation will be disabled below the `Schema#execute` span, as we don't believe aggregating divergent anonymous queries will provide you with actionable insights.

 <%= render layout: "note", locals: { type: "important" } do %>
-  About those query names: remember that Skylight works best when aggregating trace data, so in order to keep your dynamically-named GraphQL queries appropriately grouped, it's important to limit the set of all possible names (we think 100 or so is a reasonable number).
+  About those query names: remember that Skylight works best when aggregating trace data.
+In order to keep your dynamically-named GraphQL queries appropriately grouped, it's important to limit the set of all possible names (we think 100 or so is a reasonable number).
 <% end %>

 ### HTTPClient